Reviewing Sera Prognostics (SERA) and Its Peers

-Sera Prognostics (NASDAQ:SERA – Get Rating) is one of 45 publicly-traded companies in the “Medical laboratories” industry, but how does it contrast to its peers?
-We will compare Sera Prognostics to related companies based on the strength of its valuation, dividends, analyst recommendations, risk, earnings, institutional ownership and profitability.
+Sera Prognostics (NASDAQ:SERA – Get Rating) is one of 45 public companies in the “Medical laboratories” industry, but how does it compare to its competitors?
+We will compare Sera Prognostics to related businesses based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, analyst recommendations and risk.

-This table compares Sera Prognostics and its peers’ net margins, return on equity and return on assets.
+This table compares Sera Prognostics and its competitors gross revenue, earnings per share and valuation.

 |Sera Prognostics